despairblue/furry-octo-dangerzone/04-concept/README.md

 Loosely defined term that comprises all objects, methods, functions, event-listeners and callbacks related to parsing the scene-graph and creating the initial  tree-view-view.

 **tree-view-node-controller:**
-Loosely defined term that comprises all objects, methods, functions, event-listeners end callbacks related to keeping a subtree of the scene-graph uptodate.
+Loosely defined term that comprises all objects, methods, functions, event-listeners end callbacks related to keeping a subtree of the scene-graph up to date.

 **tree-view-view:**
 The HTML representation of the tree-view-controller (html output shortened and simplified):